 Effective Strategies for Passing the PMP Exam

 While the PMP exam is hard, PMI is not trying to trick you or prevent you from getting your PMP certification.
 The purpose of this challenge is to ensure you fully understand how to be an efficient project manager in every way possible.
-Keeping this in mind, here are a few ways you can prepare to increase your chances of passing the PMP exam.
+Most people spend 3 to 6 months studying, averaging 100-200 hours total.
+But it really depends on your background:

 Since everyone’s schedule is different, set up a study routine that works best for you.
 Ensure you at least do the following: